 And that is because the property mix in a high-asset divorce is often multi-sourced and not immediately apparent in a comprehensive way.
 Wealth can reside in multiple investment vehicles, various realty holdings, professional practices and/or other businesses, high-value art or other memorabilia collections and offshore accounts, with many additional possibilities.

-The attorneys at Petrelli Previtera, LLC assume that role proudly, delivering passionate, client-empathetic and results-driven advocacy to a diverse range of clients from legal offices in Philadelphia and Cherry Hill, New Jersey, respectively.
+The attorneys at Petrelli Previtera, LLC assume that role proudly, delivering passionate, client-empathetic, and results-driven advocacy to a diverse range of clients.